haosulab/ManiSkill-Legacy/README.md

 ## Updates and Announcements
-- Sep 3, 2021: Critical Update: A mismatch between our environments and our demonstration data (which can adversely affect Point Cloud-based models) has been fixed.
-Please pull from our latest repo.
+- Sep 5, 2021: The treatment of background points in observations are slightly different in the demonstration data and our old environments.
+We have changed the environment so that the background treatment matches exactly.
+Please pull the latest codes from the ManiSkill repo and rerun the evaluation scripts to measure performance.
+You do not need to update the demonstration data or retrain an existing model  if it has been trained solely on our demonstration data.
 - Aug 16, 2021: ManiSkill now supports operational space control.
 - July 29, 2021: The initial version of ManiSkill is released!